Our School is fully committed to providing a fair and equal environment for work and study.

 Our Equality and Diversity in Economics committee was established in March 2014 to monitor staff and student data, review many areas of working practice, and also develop a supportive culture that values all students and staff members.

 The School of Economics is proud to be the first UK economics department outside of Scotland to receive an Athena SWAN Bronze Award for its efforts to promote gender equality and to address the challenges faced by the School and the discipline at large.
-Inclusive practice is also an important consideration within the research environment in the REF, with a stronger emphasis placed on this in REF2021.

 Watch the video on our first WinECO event to learn more about why we think it is important to actively support greater equality and diversity in economics.